 Kaiser Aluminum

 General Electric Company, E. Mission Ave.

+Contamination at the Spokane River Upriver Dam and Donkey Island sites was the result of PCBs in the river and were not a “new” source like the others.

 The City of Spokane is actively addressing stormwater and CSO loading of PCBs as part of their Integrated Clean Water Plan.
-Other entities are also controlling their stormwater loads under NPDES permits, including:
+Other entities are also controlling their stormwater loads under NPDES stormwater permits, including:

 Idaho Transportation Department - City of Coeur d’Alene

-City of Post Falls - Post Falls Highway Department
+City of Post Falls - Post Falls Highway District

 Spokane County - City of Spokane Valley

-Washington Department of Transportation
+Washington Department of Transportation - Lakes Highway District